10 Communication Services Stocks With Whale Alerts In Today's Session

 Explanation

-• For SE (NYSE:SE), we notice a call option sweep that happens to be bullish, expiring in 233 day(s) on June 20, 2025.
-This event was a transfer of 28 contract(s) at a $105.00 strike.
-This particular call needed to be split into 4 different trades to become filled.
-The total cost received by the writing party (or parties) was $35.0K, with a price of $1250.0 per contract.
-There were 1043 open contracts at this strike prior to today, and today 119 contract(s) were bought and sold.
+• For ASTS (NASDAQ:ASTS), we notice a put option sweep that happens to be bullish, expiring in 15 day(s) on November 15, 2024.
+This event was a transfer of 200 contract(s) at a $25.00 strike.
+This particular put needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $60.0K, with a price of $300.0 per contract.
+There were 19338 open contracts at this strike prior to today, and today 716 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.